 VVMF’s In Memory program recognizes veterans whose lives were cut short as a result of their service in Vietnam but are not eligible for inclusion on The Wall as a result of Department of Defense (DoD) guidelines.
 Examples of causes of death that do fit the criteria for inclusion in VVMF’s In Memory program include PTSD related illnesses / suicide and exposure to Agent Orange and similar chemicals.

 Lynda Van Devanter Buckley, Margaret Ann Haskins-Rose, Suzanne Margaret Ciscoe, and Bonnie Jean McWilliams served during the Vietnam War and later died as a result of their service.
-They are the only four women to be honored through the In Memory program
+They are the only four women veterans to be honored through the In Memory program

 Lynda Van Devanter Buckley of Virginia, died November 15, 2002 at her home after a long illness.
 She was 55.
 Buckley served in Vietnam from 1969 and 1970 as a surgical nurse with the 71st Evacuation Hospital in Pleiku, near the Cambodian border.
 She went on to become a prominent women veteran advocate at the Vietnam Veterans of America.
 VVA became a supporter of the Vietnam Women’s Memorial Project.
 Buckley suffered from systemic collagen vascular disease, which she attributed to wartime exposure to chemical agents and pesticides.